RosieSB/Analysis-Problems/analysis_problems/Problems.md

 (51)=
 51. If $r > 0$ and $q \in \mathbb{R}$ show that the polynomial $p(x) = x^{3} + rx + q$ has exactly one real zero.
-[ You may assume the result of [Corollary 3.2](https://rosiesb.github.io/Analysis-Notes/3Cty.html#pol): $p$ has at least one real root.
+[ You may assume the result of [Example 3.12](https://rosiesb.github.io/Analysis-Notes/3Cty.html#pol): $p$ has at least one real root.
 So you need to show that there can't be more than one. ]

 (52)=
 52. Let $r>1$ and fix $y\in (0,1)$.
 By applying the mean value theorem to the function $f(x)=x^r$ on $[y,1]$, show that